AlternativeFFFF/Alt-F4/submissions/pseudoscience/pseudoscience_non-fiction.md

 This is a retelling of the Reddit post by [u/DaveMcW](https://www.reddit.com/user/DaveMcW/) that I just mentioned.
 Note that this theory assumes Nauvis’s day/night cycle is actually caused by rotation, which is something I’ll be arguing against later on.

-Large celestial bodies are held together by gravity and, for a planet to not get ripped apart by centrifugal force, gravitational acceleration at the equator must be greater than centripetal acceleration.
-Assuming a spherical planet, and using the equations for centripetal force and gravitational force, we can show that:
+Large celestial bodies are held together by gravity and, for a planet to not get ripped apart by centrifugal force, gravity at the equator must be greater than centripetal force.
+Assuming a spherical planet, and using the equations for centripetal force and gravity, we can show that:

 $ \frac{GMm}{r^2} > mr\omega^2 $, where $G$ is the [gravitational constant](https://en.wikipedia.org/wiki/Gravitational_constant), $r$ is planetary radius, $M$ is planetary mass, $\omega$ is planet's angular speed, and $m$ is the mass of the object those forces act upon;